We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with you.

-Depending on the type of oil that you put onto the dough, it will enhance the flavor and give pizza dough a chewiness level that some recipes call for.
+Depending on the type of olive oil you put into the dough, it will enhance the flavor and give pizza dough a chewiness level that some recipes call for.

 Which Oil for Pizza Dough?

 There are many different types of oil that you can use for pizza dough recipes.
-Each type of oil will directly impact the flavor and recipe of that pizza you’re making.
+Each type of oil will directly impact the flavor and recipe of your pizza.

-Most recipes call for olive oil, others may call for extra virgin olive oil.
-However, if you are looking for something less prevalent, vegetable oil would be your choice of oil.
+Most recipes call for olive oil; others may add extra virgin olive oil.
+However, vegetable oil would be your choice if you want something less prevalent.

 You can also use other oils for added flavor enhancement.
-For example, you can use avocado oil, coconut oil, sunflower oil, sesame oil and if our watching out your cholesterol you can use canola oil.
+For example, you can use avocado oil, coconut oil, sunflower oil, and sesame oil, and if our watching out for your cholesterol, you can use canola oil.

-Oil is an overall barrier to hold in flavors that form within the dough itself.
-It also helps to prevent other flavors from getting into the dough as well.
+Oil is an overall barrier to holding in flavors within the dough.
+It also helps prevent other flavors from getting into the dough.

-Your homemade dough should have a particular flavor aside from the topping you put on it.
+Your homemade dough should have a particular flavor besides the topping you put on it.

-You can also make your own infused oils, these oils can include garlic, thyme, rosemary, and cardamom to add a bit more intrinsic flavor.
+You can make infused oils, including garlic, thyme, rosemary, and cardamom to add a more intrinsic flavor.

-Some pizza chefs might add sesame oil or peanut oil for personal touches to a signature recipe.
+Some pizza chefs might add sesame or peanut oil to a signature recipe for personal touches.

-So check your pantry and see have you have any.
-Our Olive Oil Guide will help you how to best use each kind of olive oil.
+So check your pantry and see whether you have any.

 Olive Oil Guide